June 6-14, 2025

 Schedule of Events

 Since its inception in 2017, Lancaster Water Week has celebrated the many partners, organizations, and volunteers caring for our waterways!
-Join us during the 8th annual Lancaster Water Week for dozens of events to learn more about their work as we paddle, explore, volunteer, and take action to protect our streams and rivers for the future!
+Join us during the 9th annual Lancaster Water Week for over 60 events to learn more about their work as we paddle, explore, volunteer, and take action to protect our streams and rivers for the future!

 Photos by Michelle Johnsen